-Concert highlights include Bach St. John Passion at Ely Cathedral, Haydn Nelson Mass and Beethoven Mass in C with the Brandenburg Sinfonia, Orff Carmina Burana and Haydn The Seasons at Dartington Hall, Bach Christmas Oratorio with the Royal Leamington Spa Bach Choir, Purcell Come Ye Sons of Art, Bach Magnificat & Charpentier Te Deum with Charivari Agréable, Bach B Minor Mass at the Sheldonian, Oxford and Vaughan Williams Five Mystical Songs and Liszt Die Seligkeiten with Trinity Choir & Stephen Layton.
+Concert highlights include Bach St. John Passion at Ely Cathedral, Haydn Nelson Mass and Beethoven Mass in C with the Brandenburg Sinfonia, Orff Carmina Burana and Haydn The Seasons at Dartington Hall, Bach Christmas Oratorio with the Royal Leamington Spa Bach Choir, Purcell Come Ye Sons of Art, Bach Magnificat & Charpentier Te Deum with Charivari Agréable, Bach B Minor Mass at the Sheldonian, Oxford, and Vaughan Williams Five Mystical Songs and Liszt Die Seligkeiten with Trinity Choir and Stephen Layton.

-Julian is a keen composer and performer of song, recently premiering new Protest songs in the Art of Chaos Festival at Shoreditch Town Hall, and recording Euchar Gravina's Maltese song-cycle for Baritone and Trombone Iż-żmien hekk jagħmel (The footprint of time).
+Art song is a key part of Julian’s musical life as a performer and composer.
+He recently collaborated with CHROMA Ensemble for new song workshops, sang for a masterclass with Phillip Moll in Berlin, and recorded Euchar Gravina's Maltese song-cycle for baritone and trombone Iż-żmien hekk jagħmel (The footprint of time).
 He has given recitals including Schumann Liederkreis Op.
 24, Dichterliebe, Finzi Let us Garlands Bring and Debussy Romances at the Royal Academy of Music, Schumann Liederkreis Op.
 38 and Fauré Mirages for Trinity College Music Society, and his own song cycle Sommerlied und Winterleid for Pembroke College Music Society.